 Capacity in meeting rooms on Campus Ås

-Here you can access the teaching schedule for the upcoming teaching period, and information as to how to find vacant classrooms.
+Here you can access the teaching schedule for the upcoming teaching period, and information on how to find vacant classrooms.

 Due to extra cleaning requirements there is limited capacity, and the cleaning unit must prioritize its duties.
 This means that employees and students must contribute towards extra cleaning duties themselves.
 We must, on a daily basis, wipe surfaces in our own office workplaces, kitchens must be cleaned by employees, and there are restrictions on the use of common areas such as kitchens, meeting rooms, etc. See the action card for our new everyday life with corona.